How Many Ounces In Teaspoon

 Understanding Ounces (oz) and Teaspoons (tsp)

 • Ounces (oz): An ounce is a unit of weight or mass, not volume.
-However, in cooking and baking contexts, we often encounter "fluid ounces," which measure volume.
+Still, in cooking and baking contexts, we often encounter "fluid ounces," which measure volume.
 A fluid ounce is a unit of volume in the US customary system.
 One fluid ounce is approximately equal to 29.57 milliliters.

 The Conversion: How Many Ounces in a Teaspoon?